magento/devdocs/guides/v2.3/comp-mgr/install-extensions/inventory-management-installation.md

 ## Disable Inventory Management

-You may need to disable Inventory Management modules:
+You may need to disable Inventory Management modules to:

-* To speed up upgrade of merchants currently on Magento 2.0/2.1/2.2 and migrating to 2.3.0.
+* Speed up upgrade of merchants currently on Magento 2.0/2.1/2.2 and migrating to 2.3.0.
-* To support inventory customization.
+* Support inventory customization.
 For example, if you have a custom implementation of Multi-Sourcing or Magento Order Management merchants.
-* To use [Magento Order Management](https://omsdocs.magento.com).
+* Use [Magento Order Management](https://omsdocs.magento.com).
 The current Order Management connector does not support MSI interfaces.
 We plan to support Inventory Management and Order Management through a connector in a later release.

 To disable, see the instructions for [Enable or disable modules]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-enable.html).
 When complete, you should see the following modules and values in `composer.json`: